Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 * Training
 * Development
 * Test
+The original corpus is in the folder https://github.com/Aitslab/nlp_2021_alexander_petter/tree/master/utils/chemprot/ which is a copy from https://biocreative.bioinformatics.udel.edu/news/corpora/chemprot-corpus-biocreative-vi/
 There are 13 groups of relations with a total of 22 labels, which can be found in the readme.pdf for each subfolder.
 ## Extracting relations